marmelab/react-admin/docs/CreateEdit.md

 Sometimes, you may want to group inputs in order to make a form more approachable.
 You may use a [`<TabbedForm>`](#the-tabbedform-component), an [`<AccordionForm>`](#the-accordionform-component) or you may want to roll your own layout.
 In this case, you might need to know the state of a group of inputs: whether it's valid or if the user has changed them (dirty/pristine state).

-For this, you can use the `<FormGroupContextProvider>`, which accept a group name and will links any inputs inside it to the group.
-You may then call the `useFormGroup` hook to retrieve the group status.
+For this, you can use the `<FormGroupContextProvider>`, which accepts a group name.
+All inputs rendered inside this context will register to it (thanks to the `useInput` hook).
+You may then call the `useFormGroup` hook to retrieve the status of the group.
 For example:

 ```jsx
 import { Edit, SimpleForm, TextInput, FormGroupContextProvider, useFormGroup } from 'react-admin';